Connect with others who understand.

 • Seizure

 If your child has food allergies, it’s important to discuss fever with your doctor to better understand the signs of a serious health condition.
-Your doctor can guide you on how to monitor symptoms in a child with food allergies, especially when a fever may be caused by something other than an allergy.
+Your doctor can guide you on how to watch for symptoms in a child with food allergies, especially when a fever may be caused by something other than an allergy.

 A MyFoodAllergyTeam Member